 For product description writing, you can send across details and specifications for your products, and work with the agency to determine what format the descriptions should take and what information they should include.

-In the case of ongoing blogs, you may wish to give the agency some broad details about the topics you want to cover, and then leave them to research these and come up with some prospective titles.
+In the case of regular blogs, you may wish to give the agency some broad details about the topics you want to cover, and then leave them to research these and come up with some prospective titles.
 This approach can save you considerable time, and leverage the research experience of the agency’s copywriters to your advantage.

 In addition to this, you probably don’t want your competitors to know how much you are paying for your copywriting, or for it to be widely known that your content was created by an external copywriter.

 Copywriting agencies understand this need for confidentiality, and all respectable agencies will happily sign a non-disclosure agreement (NDA) which keeps any details of projects worked on confidential.
 Employees and freelancers of these agencies are also generally required to sign NDAs before commencing work.